Thesys-lab/sosp23-s3fifo/doc/AE.md

 ### Figure 10
-Congratulations!
-This is the final figure, but it also the most complex one. :)
 We have compiled the results and stored in [result/demotion/](/result/demotion/), so that you can directly plot the computed data using
 ```bash
 # MSR and large size